JoshHowardDev/JoshHowardDev/README.md

 # 💫 About Me:
 I am a Full-Stack Software Engineer with a particular passion for FinTech.
-I've always been excited about the opportunities that technology affords in the financial sector, and the speed and efficiency that software solutions provide.

-I am currently delving deeper into my passion for the world of DevOps and cloud computing to expand on my previous experience in the area.
+I am currently working day to day on Kubernetes metrics visualization.

 Feel free to connect with me via message or on [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/JoshHowardDev)